abhinav-sanga/Vueapp/README.md

 5. Inorder to view the blog post completely, click "Read More" button.

-6. Right-click on any of the blogpost in the landing page to delete that particular post.
+6. Open a post and hover on it, so that there are two options displayed to the top right corner of the div post.
+One to edit the post and the other to delete it.
+After deleting the post, the page is redirected to the landing page.

 7. The changes are made in the vuex store.